What is the Pupil Premium Grant?

 How many pupils?

-We currently have 79 pupils who qualify for Pupil Premium Funding.
-This is approximately 20% of the school population
+We currently have 85 pupils who qualify for Pupil Premium Funding.
+This is approximately 22% of the school population.

 How much funding did we receive?

-We have been allocated £104,120 (This is based on the January 2017 Census which identified eligibility for 71 pupils).
+We have been allocated £97,480.
+This is based on the January 2017 Census which identified eligibility for 74 pupils.

 How are we planning to use the funding?

-- Before school, lunchtime and After school 1:1 tuition and booster groups – mainly in Year 6
+- Before school, lunchtime and after school 1:1 tuition, small group boosters – mainly in Year 6, but not limited to.

 - Sound Training for Year 6 pupils to improve reading attainment and spelling skills